What is Masonic Children & Family Services of Texas?

 What is Square and Compasses Holding?

 Square and Compasses Holding is a 501(c)(3) Texas nonprofit corporation.
 It currently holds proceeds from the sale of the Campus.
 It also owns the mineral interests from the Campus.
-It was organized to pay over all of its net income, at least annually, to either the Masonic Home and School and/or the Texas Masonic Charities Foundation.
+It was organized to pay over all of its net income, at least annually, to either the Masonic Children & Family Services of Texas and/or the Texas Masonic Charities Foundation.
 The Texas Masonic Charities Foundation may only use those funds for the care, education, support and assistance of widows of Texas Masons, orphans and other children of Texas Masons and other children residing in Texas.